 The wage gap.
 The motherhood penalty.
 The glass ceiling.
 From Coco Chanel to Mrs. Fields, Julia Child to Martha Stewart, business-savvy women have fought sexism all the way to the executive suite.
-Every Tuesday, Great Women of Business spotlights inspiring careers, savvy decisions, and catastrophic failures.
+As a special limited-run series, Great Women of Business spotlights inspiring careers, savvy decisions, and catastrophic failures.
 Each episode tells a different woman's story, and teaches the business principles they used to find success.
 Great Women of Business is part of the Parcast Network and is a Cutler Media production.

 She’s one of the most powerful women in modern business.
 Current Chairwoman and Chief Executive Officer of PepsiCo, Indra Nooyi’s design thinking, calculated risks, and clever strategy brought PepsiCo into the 21st century.
 We examine how Indra balances motherhood and a high-powered career, and how passion, humility, and hard work helped her bubble to the top.

 In a time when women were desperate for safe and effective treatments for women’s health issues, Lydia Pinkham's Vegetable Compounds became one of the best-known medicines of the 19th century.
 She began by giving away the compound for free to create a strong referral network, which fueled the rapid growth of her business.

 Lillian Vernon had no formal business training but that didn’t stop her from starting her own business selling mail-order handbags out of her kitchen.
 An ad placed in Seventeen magazine for personalized purses and belts would lead to a multi-million dollar operation.
 Vernon would later become the first female-founded company on the American Stock Exchange.